Sreejith2/PPE_Detection/README.md

 # PPE Detection System

-This is a backend service that uses a YOLO-based object detection model to identify Personal Protective Equipment (PPE) in images.
-The service checks if workers are wearing the required PPE based on their industry and provides safety warnings for any missing equipment.
+This is a web-based Personal Protective Equipment (PPE) detection system to enhance workplace safety by identifying compliance with safety standards, such as wearing helmets and vests.
+The system uses computer vision for detection and is deployed as a web application for ease of access.

 ## Key Features